KristinaP09/kristinap09.github.io/about.md

 ## About Me

-As an independent researcher, I specialize in applied mathematics, machine learning, and federated learning, driving advancements at the intersection of academia and industry.
-With a robust background as a postdoctoral researcher at ISTI-CNR, Italy and Department of Applied Mathematics, CYCU, Taiwan.
-I have a proven track record of developing innovative solutions that bridge theoretical research and practical applications, delivering impactful results in both domains.
+As an independent researcher, I specialise in applied mathematics, pattern recognition, machine learning and federated learning, driving advancements where academia and industry meet.
+I acquired a solid background as a postdoc at ISTI-CNR in Italy and the Department of Applied Mathematics at CYCU in Taiwan.
+I have a proven track record of developing innovative solutions that integrate theoretical research and practical applications, delivering tangible results in both domains.
+I speak my mind and mean what I say.

 <div class="highlight-box">
   <h3>Research Interests</h3>